-The Center for Quantum Technologies (CQT), an alliance between Purdue University, Indiana University (both Bloomington and Indiana University Purdue University - Indianapolis (IUPUI) campuses), and the University of Notre Dame, will partner with industry and government stakeholders to identify compelling needs and challenges, and then develop novel quantum technologies to address them.
-The CQT will focus academic creativity and innovation on addressing key industry problems and concerns.
-Quantum technologies can harness the properties of single atoms or particles of light, and have relevance to computing, sensing, imaging, metrology, communications, and cryptography.
-Because of their applicability, quantum technologies have the potential to be truly transformative, with uses in areas including intelligence, financial security, computing, medicine, and navigation.
+The Center for Quantum Technologies (CQT) — an alliance between Purdue University, Indiana University (both Bloomington and Indianapolis campuses), and the University of Notre Dame — partners with industry and government stakeholders to identify compelling needs and challenges and then develop novel quantum technologies to address them.
+Quantum technologies can harness the properties of single atoms or particles of light.
+They are relevant to sensing, imaging, metrology, communications, and cryptography, and they have the potential to transform intelligence, financial security, computing, medicine, navigation, and other areas.
 We have entered the second quantum revolution, but it is still in its infancy, and the nascent quantum industry requires significant fundamental research to mature novel technologies.
-In partnership with our industry members, the CQT researchers will use their expertise in quantum science and engineering to develop and transfer foundational knowledge into industry-relevant quantum devices, systems, and algorithms.

 Gerardo Ortiz